 China has notably strict censorship laws, with major platforms like Facebook, Twitter, and Instagram blocked in the country.
-Despite the restrictions, as noted in yesterday’s House committee grilling of Facebook head Mark Zuckerberg, six out of 10 of the biggest internet platforms are now based in China, a list that was a decade ago, dominantly American.
+Despite the restrictions, as noted in yesterday’s House committee grilling of

 The call to investigate the potential risks with TikTok points to a bigger conversation on regulating platforms that span multiple countries and widely varying laws.
 Earlier this month, a European court forced Facebook to take down a post worldwide and not just in countries where the defamatory post violated laws.

 There’s no word yet on the response to the senators’ request.

 - TikTok sued by Utah over alleged child addiction harm

 - TikTok users sue to overturn Montana’s statewide ban of app

 - Former ByteDance exec claims China had access to TikTok data

 - TikTok should be expelled from app stores, senator says